Chemical Hygiene Plan

 Since 1990, the Occupational Safety and Health Administration (OSHA) has required "employers engaged in the laboratory use of hazardous chemicals" to write a Purdue Chemical Hygiene Plan (CHP).
 Call it a rule-book.
 The OSHA regulation which requires it also spells out a lot of what has to be included in it.

-Purdue University provides a CHP Manual which covers most of the requirements for most laboratory areas.
+Purdue University provides the Chemical Hygiene Plan and Hazardous Materials Safety Manual which covers most of the requirements for most laboratory areas.
 It must be customized for those areas where it does not cover all the requirements.
 Guidance for how this is to be done is included in the manual.
 It is essential that this be done by someone who is completely familiar with the work and work area covered, and who has read and understood the CHP Manual and the requirements.
 Assistance is always available from REM.

 The administrative unit (Department, Center, Laboratory, School, etc.) to which a laboratory work group belongs is responsible, for all laboratory groups in that unit, for: